ChenYilong/CYLExternalURL/README.md

 2) In your web page you need to handle the two scenarios: app installed / not installed.
 It is just a matter of detecting if an app responds to the scheme `myawesomeapp://`.

-To detect from your webpage if your app is not installed please refer to [this post][2]

 I will explain the case where your app is already installed.